-Against the recent backdrop of life and death battles, the (sometimes serious but usually harmless) affliction of ‘measles’ pales in comparison to gaping wounds and loss of limb.
-The Major is worried about being ‘depicted in an unfavorable light’ at some point in the hypothetical far future, a worry wholly concocted inside his own head.
+Against the recent backdrop of life and death big struggles, the (sometimes serious but usually harmless) affliction of ‘measles’ pales in comparison to gaping wounds and loss of limb.
+The Major is worried about being ‘depicted in an unfavourable light’ at some point in the hypothetical far future, a worry wholly concocted inside his own head.
 This wonderful detail manages to tell the reader something about both the Major and about the ‘glowering young sergeant’.

 …the American magazine had been joined by photographer who wore openwork sandals and had so far not emerged from the Hotel Bristol.

 Le Bristol Paris is a well-known five star hotel which operates even today.
 Pictures on their website indicate a luxurious experience, and explains why a photographer on a paid jaunt might not want to leave.
 The detail of the ‘openwork sandals’ is in contrast with the (unmentioned) army boot.
 A man who wears openwork sandals is not expecting big struggle anytime soon.
 This man will be shooting photographs, not bullets: ‘Suggest folk dances as further symbol of unity…Object: color shot.’

 The humour in this story is notable for its execution.